lue-bird/game_jam_gleam_2025_entry/README.md

 ```bash
 gleam run -m lustre/dev start
 ```
-All assets and code made in jam time
+All assets and code made during the jam

 -------